Mwiberisu/mpesa-miniapps-training/week6/README.md

 example: node prime-shifting.js
 ```

 4. Every file has sample fuction with sample input to help you get started.
-You can chnage the input as desired
+You can change the input as desired.
+At the top is the project problem definition and the procedure for solving

 ## Author